-- BigFix Capacity Planning (this document). - BigFix Maintenance Guide.
+- BigFix Capacity Planning (this document). - BigFix Non-Functional Requirements: A Checklist Approach A set of guidelines and recommendations for BigFix performance and security. - BigFix Maintenance Guide.
 A set of configuration and maintenance recommendations for BigFix. - MX Performance Toolkit for BigFix.
 A set of tools and performance management approaches for BigFix.

 Note: This document is considered a work in progress.
 Capacity planning recommendations will be refined and updated as new BigFix releases are available.
-While the paper in general is considered suitable for all BigFix Version 9.5.x releases, with new content as noted, it is best oriented towards BigFix Version 10.0.x onwards.
-In addition, a number of references are provided in the References section.
+While the paper in general is considered suitable for all BigFix Version 9.5.x and 10.x releases, with new content as noted, it is best oriented towards BigFix Version 11.0.0 onwards.
+In addition, several references are provided in the References section.
 These papers are highly recommended for readers who want detailed knowledge of BigFix server configuration, architecture, and capacity planning.